Alex Reynolds, CEO

 Veasna is a bright, young graduate of Jay Pritzker Academy.
 She joined the Teacherhorizons team in June 2015.
 She currently juggles working for Teacherhorizons and studying for her BA degree in English Teaching at Paññāsāstra University of Cambodia.
 She’s a highly ambitious individual and one day hopes to become a teacher and work for a social enterprise focusing on helping the education of women in Cambodia.
 She enjoys cooking, fashion and dancing – in fact, she is an exceptional Apsara dancer!

 Veasna is a determined individual who was born in the rural countryside of Siem Reap, Cambodia.
-He is a graduate of Jay Pritzker Academy and is continuing his education at Pannasastra University of Cambodia whilst working at Teacherhorizons.
-Veasna loves working with technology and has taught himself how to code websites.
-In his spare time, Veasna enjoys inventing gadgets out of old computers and devices.
-When he’s not focused on technology, Veasna likes to go hiking and camping with friends.
+He is a graduate of Jay Pritzker Academy and now is a fourth year student at Pannasastra University of Cambodia whilst working at Teacherhorizons.
+Veasna loves working with technology and has taught himself about web development.
+In his spare time, Veasna enjoys testing electronic components and programming on development kits such as Arduino and Raspberry pi.
+When he is not focused on technology, Veasna likes to go hiking and camping with friends.

 Oudom is a senior undergraduate student of TESOL and endeavours to establish himself in the field of education.
 He is passionate about improving education in his home country of Cambodia and believes that he can be part of the force to bring about this change.
-Also a technology enthusiast, he is currently doing his bachelor degree of IT at a University in Siem Reap, Cambodia.
-With his own motto that ‘curiosity is healing’, he harbours keen interests in astronomy and never stops gazing at the night sky.
+Also a technology enthusiast, he has completed his bachelor of IT from BBU, Siem Reap, Cambodia.
+With his own motto that ‘Curiosity is healing’, he harbours a keen interest in astronomy and always finds solace in the night sky.
 Whenever he is not occupied, he likes to sink in the literary work of Edgar Allan Poe.

 Alexis Toye, Co-Founder and Strategy Adviser